Wondering how to get more blog readers? A blog is an essential tool for marketing your business, especially if you’re just starting out.

 - Email frequency

 - Subscriber bonuses such as your lead magnets

-A blog subscriber landing page is a great destination for any external blog promotion you do.
+A blog subscriber landing page is also a great destination for any external blog promotion you do.
 For example, you can:

 6. Use Guest Appearances to Win Blog Subscribers

 A great way to build up your blog subscriber numbers is to piggyback on other people’s audiences.